You’ve made your fundraiser, shared it, and now you’re ready to withdraw the funds you've raised. We're here to help.

 After you add your banking information and set up withdrawals, new donations that come into your fundraiser will go through a verification process, which can take 1-7 business days (weekends and holidays do not count as business days).

 Once they become available, all verified donations held within the GoFundMe will be automatically sent at the frequency that you choose: daily, weekly, or monthly (note, some accounts created on or after May 29th, 2020 may only have the daily setting), as long as the withdrawals have been set up and verified.
 As soon as funds are sent, they will arrive to your bank in 2-5 business days.
+Please note that all deposits may be listed as coming from our payment processor (Adyen or Stripe, depending on your location), rather than from GoFundMe.
 Please read more information below regarding withdrawal verification requirements.

 Check out our helpful video and article below for an overview of how to withdraw your funds.